Skip to content

 BwOutAllowanceExceeded After the cluster enters the ACTIVE state.
 Number of packets formed due to outbound aggregated bandwidth exceeding the broker's maximum bandwidth.

 ConnectionCloseRate After the cluster enters the ACTIVE state.
-Number of connections closed per second per listener.
-This number is aggregated per listener and then filtered for the client listener.
+Number of connections closed per second for each listener.
+This number is aggregated per listener and then filtered for client listeners.

 ConnectionCreationRate After the cluster enters the ACTIVE state.
-Number of new connections established per second per listener.
-This number is aggregated per listener and then filtered for the client listener.
+Number of new connections established per second for each listener.
+This number is aggregated per listener and then filtered for client listeners.

 CpuCreditUsage After the cluster enters the ACTIVE state.
-This metric can help you monitor CPU credit usage on the instance.
+This metric helps you monitor CPU credit usage on the instance.
 If your CPU usage consistently exceeds 20% of the baseline level, you may deplete the CPU credit balance, which could negatively impact cluster performance.
-You can monitor this metric and raise alerts to take corrective actions.
+You can monitor this metric and set alerts to take corrective actions.

-FetchConsumerLocalTimeMsMean After providing producer/consumer.
-Average time spent handling consumer requests at the leader (in milliseconds).
+FetchConsumerLocalTimeMsMean After producer/consumer is provided.
+Average time spent processing consumer requests at the leader in milliseconds.

-FetchConsumerRequestQueueTimeMsMean After providing producer/consumer.
-Average time consumer requests spend in the request queue (in milliseconds).
+FetchConsumerRequestQueueTimeMsMean After producer/consumer is provided.
+Average time consumer requests spend waiting in the request queue in milliseconds.

-FetchConsumerResponseQueueTimeMsMean After providing producer/consumer.
-Average time consumer requests spend in the response queue (in milliseconds).
+FetchConsumerResponseQueueTimeMsMean After producer/consumer is provided.
+Average time consumer requests spend waiting in the response queue in milliseconds.

-FetchConsumerResponseSendTimeMsMean After providing producer/consumer.
-Average time spent sending consumer responses (in milliseconds).
+FetchConsumerResponseSendTimeMsMean After producer/consumer is provided.
+Average time spent sending consumer responses in milliseconds.

-FetchConsumerTotalTimeMsMean After providing producer/consumer.
-Total average time spent by the consumer fetching data from the broker (in milliseconds).
+FetchConsumerTotalTimeMsMean After producer/consumer is provided.
+Total average time consumers spend extracting data from the broker in milliseconds.

-FetchFollowerLocalTimeMsMean After providing producer/consumer.
-Average time spent handling follower requests at the leader (in milliseconds).
+FetchFollowerLocalTimeMsMean After producer/consumer is provided.
+Average time spent processing follower requests at the leader in milliseconds.

-FetchFollowerRequestQueueTimeMsMean After providing producer/consumer.
-Average time follower requests spend in the request queue (in milliseconds).
+FetchFollowerRequestQueueTimeMsMean After producer/consumer is provided.
+Average time follower requests spend waiting in the request queue in milliseconds.

-FetchFollowerResponseQueueTimeMsMean After providing producer/consumer.
-Average time follower requests spend in the response queue (in milliseconds).
+FetchFollowerResponseQueueTimeMsMean After producer/consumer is provided.
+Average time follower requests spend waiting in the response queue in milliseconds.

-FetchFollowerResponseSendTimeMsMean After providing producer/consumer.
-Average time spent sending follower responses (in milliseconds).
+FetchFollowerResponseSendTimeMsMean After producer/consumer is provided.
+Average time spent sending follower responses in milliseconds.

-FetchFollowerTotalTimeMsMean After providing producer/consumer.
-Total average time spent by the follower fetching data from the broker (in milliseconds).
+FetchFollowerTotalTimeMsMean After producer/consumer is provided.
+Total average time followers spend extracting data from the broker in milliseconds.

-FetchThrottleByteRate After applying bandwidth throttling.
+FetchThrottleByteRate After bandwidth throttling is applied.
 Number of throttled bytes per second.

-FetchThrottleQueueSize After applying bandwidth throttling.
+FetchThrottleQueueSize After bandwidth throttling is applied.
 Number of messages in the throttling queue.

-FetchThrottleTime After applying bandwidth throttling.
-Average fetch throttling time (in milliseconds).
+FetchThrottleTime After bandwidth throttling is applied.
+Average fetch throttling time in milliseconds.

 NetworkProcessorAvgIdlePercent After the cluster enters the ACTIVE state.
 Average percentage of time the network processor is idle.

 ProduceLocalTimeMsMean After the cluster enters the ACTIVE state.
-Average time leader spends handling requests (in milliseconds).
+Average time leaders spend processing requests in milliseconds.

-ProduceMessageConversionsPerSec After creating topics.
+ProduceMessageConversionsPerSec After topic creation.
 Number of message conversions produced per second by the broker.

-ProduceThrottleByteRate After applying bandwidth throttling.
+ProduceThrottleByteRate After bandwidth throttling is applied.
 Number of throttled bytes per second.

-ProduceThrottleQueueSize After applying bandwidth throttling.
+ProduceThrottleQueueSize After bandwidth throttling is applied.
 Number of messages in the throttling queue.

-ProduceThrottleTime After applying bandwidth throttling.
-Average produce throttling time (in milliseconds).
+ProduceThrottleTime After bandwidth throttling is applied.
+Average produce throttling time in milliseconds.

 ProduceTotalTimeMsMean After the cluster enters the ACTIVE state.
-Average produce time (in milliseconds).
+Average production time in milliseconds.

-RemoteBytesInPerSec After having producers/consumers.
+RemoteBytesInPerSec After producers/consumers exist.
 Total number of bytes transmitted from tiered storage in response to consumer fetches.
-This metric includes all topic partitions impacting downstream data transfer traffic.
+This metric includes all topic partitions affecting downstream data transfer traffic.
 Category: Traffic and Error Rate.
 This is a KIP-405 metric.

-RemoteBytesOutPerSec After having producers/consumers.
+RemoteBytesOutPerSec After producers/consumers exist.
 Total number of bytes transmitted to tiered storage, including data from log segments, indexes, and other auxiliary files.
-This metric includes all topic partitions impacting upstream data transfer traffic.
+This metric includes all topic partitions affecting upstream data transfer traffic.
 Category: Traffic and Error Rate.
 This is a KIP-405 metric.

 RemoteLogManagerTasksAvgIdlePercent After the cluster enters the ACTIVE state.
-Average percentage of time the remote log manager is idle.
-The remote log manager transfers data from the broker to tiered storage.
+Average percentage of time remote log managers are idle.
+Remote log managers transfer data from brokers to tiered storage.
 Category: Internal Activity.
 This is a KIP-405 metric.

 RemoteLogReaderAvgIdlePercent After the cluster enters the ACTIVE state.
-Average percentage of time the remote log reader is idle.
-The remote log reader transfers data from remote storage to the broker in response to consumer fetches.
+Average percentage of time remote log readers are idle.
+Remote log readers transfer data from remote storage to brokers in response to consumer fetches.
 Category: Internal Activity.
 This is a KIP-405 metric.

 RemoteLogReaderTaskQueueSize After the cluster enters the ACTIVE state.
 Number of tasks responsible for reading from tiered storage and waiting to be scheduled.
 Category: Internal Activity.
 This is a KIP-405 metric.

 RemoteReadErrorPerSec After the cluster enters the ACTIVE state.
-Total error rate responding to read requests sent by the broker to tiered storage to retrieve data in response to consumer fetches.
-This metric includes all topic partitions impacting downstream data transfer traffic.
+Total error rate responding to read requests sent by specified brokers to tiered storage to retrieve data in response to consumer fetches.
+This metric includes all topic partitions affecting downstream data transfer traffic.
 Category: Traffic and Error Rate.
 This is a KIP-405 metric.

 RemoteReadRequestsPerSec After the cluster enters the ACTIVE state.
-Total number of read requests sent by the broker to tiered storage to retrieve data in response to consumer fetches.
-This metric includes all topic partitions impacting downstream data transfer traffic.
+Total number of read requests sent by specified brokers to tiered storage to retrieve data in response to consumer fetches.
+This metric includes all topic partitions affecting downstream data transfer traffic.
 Category: Traffic and Error Rate.
 This is a KIP-405 metric.

 RemoteWriteErrorPerSec After the cluster enters the ACTIVE state.
-Total error rate responding to write requests sent by the broker to tiered storage to transfer data upstream.
-This metric includes all topic partitions impacting upstream data transfer traffic.
+Total error rate responding to write requests sent by specified brokers to tiered storage to transfer data upstream.
+This metric includes all topic partitions affecting upstream data transfer traffic.
 Category: Traffic and Error Rate.
 This is a KIP-405 metric.

-ReplicationBytesInPerSec After creating topics.
+ReplicationBytesInPerSec After topic creation.
 Number of bytes received per second from other brokers.

-ReplicationBytesOutPerSec After creating topics.
+ReplicationBytesOutPerSec After topic creation.
 Number of bytes sent per second to other brokers.

-RequestExemptFromThrottleTime After applying request throttling.
-Average time spent by broker network and I/O threads processing requests exempt from throttling (in milliseconds).
+RequestExemptFromThrottleTime After request throttling is applied.
+Average time spent by the broker's network and I/O threads handling requests exempt from throttling in milliseconds.

 RequestHandlerAvgIdlePercent After the cluster enters the ACTIVE state.
 Average percentage of time request handler threads are idle.

-RequestThrottleQueueSize After applying request throttling.
+RequestThrottleQueueSize After request throttling is applied.
 Number of messages in the throttling queue.

-RequestThrottleTime After applying request throttling.
-Average request throttling time (in milliseconds).
+RequestThrottleTime After request throttling is applied.
+Average request throttling time in milliseconds.

 TcpConnections After the cluster enters the ACTIVE state.
-Number of incoming and outgoing TCP segments with the SYN flag set.
+Displays the number of incoming and outgoing TCP segments with the SYN flag set.

-TotalTierBytesLag After creating topics.
+TotalTierBytesLag After topic creation.
 Total number of bytes of data eligible for tiering on the broker but not yet transferred to tiered storage.
-These metrics indicate the efficiency of upstream data transfer.
-As the delay increases, the amount of data not present in tiered storage also increases.
-Category: Archive Delay.
+These metrics show the efficiency of upstream data transfer.
+As latency increases, the amount of data not present in tiered storage also increases.
+Category: Archive Lag.
 This is not a KIP-405 metric.

 TrafficBytes After the cluster enters the ACTIVE state.
-Displays network traffic between clients (producers and consumers) and brokers in total bytes.
-Does not report traffic between brokers.
+Shows network traffic between clients (producers and consumers) and brokers in total bytes.
+Traffic between brokers is not reported.

 VolumeQueueLength After the cluster enters the ACTIVE state.
-Number of read and write operation requests waiting to complete during the specified time period.
+Number of read and write operation requests waiting to complete within the specified time period.

 VolumeReadBytes After the cluster enters the ACTIVE state.
-Number of bytes read during the specified time period.
+Number of bytes read within the specified time period.

 VolumeReadOps After the cluster enters the ACTIVE state.
-Number of read operations during the specified time period.
+Number of read operations within the specified time period.

 VolumeTotalReadTime After the cluster enters the ACTIVE state.
-Total number of seconds spent completing all read operations during the specified time period.
+Total number of seconds spent completing all read operations within the specified time period.

 VolumeTotalWriteTime After the cluster enters the ACTIVE state.
-Total number of seconds spent completing all write operations during the specified time period.
+Total number of seconds spent completing all write operations within the specified time period.

 VolumeWriteBytes After the cluster enters the ACTIVE state.
-Number of bytes written during the specified time period.
+Number of bytes written within the specified time period.

 VolumeWriteOps After the cluster enters the ACTIVE state.
-Number of write operations during the specified time period.
+Number of write operations within the specified time period.

 PER_TOPIC_PER_BROKER Level Monitoring

 When setting the monitoring level to PER_TOPIC_PER_BROKER, in addition to all metrics from PER_BROKER and DEFAULT levels, you will also obtain the metrics described in the table below.
 Only DEFAULT level metrics are free.
-The metrics in this table have the following dimensions: Cluster name, broker ID, topic.
+Metrics in this table have the following dimensions: Cluster name, broker ID, topic.

-Important: For Amazon MSK clusters using Apache Kafka 2.4.1 or newer versions, the metrics in the table below will only appear after their values first become non-zero.
-For example, to see BytesInPerSec, one or more producers must first send data to the cluster.
+Important: For Amazon MSK clusters using Apache Kafka 2.4.1 or newer versions, the metrics in the table below only appear after their values first become non-zero.
+For example, to view BytesInPerSec, one or more producers must first send data to the cluster.

 Additional metrics provided starting at the PER_TOPIC_PER_BROKER monitoring level